16 Mexican Street Food Dishes You Need to Try

 This is a very popular Mexican snack made with tender corn kernels and the broth from cooking them.
-Its incomparable flavor is comes from a pigweed called Epazote.
+Its incomparable flavor comes from a a local herb called epazote.

 You have to put chili, lemon, butter, mayonnaise, and fresh cheese on top to fully enjoy the experience.
 Soooo creamy!

 Yum!
 The best-known Mexican dish in the whole world.
 In Mexico, a real taco is the one sold on the street.
 And of course, the greasier, the tastier.